SE::Startpage - Startpage.com search results parser

 Query substitutions

-You can use built-in macros for query multiplication.
-For example, if we want to get a very large database of forums, we can specify a few main queries in different languages:
+You can use built-in macros for query multiplication; for example, if we want to get a very large database of forums, we specify several main queries in different languages:

 forum